Live Migration

 1 Technical Writer

-Thus, I conducted multiple preliminary methods to gather more data and identify key pain points and opportunity areas:
+Thus, I conducted multiple preliminary methods to validate these assumptions and collect more data:

 3 Migration service competitor analysis

-I also validated multiple iterations of work with external user testing and follow up interviews:
+After validating multiple iterations of work with external user testing and follow up interviews, these are the key solutions addressing the specified goals.

-Previously, the Live Migration feature was hidden under the cluster card.
+Previously, users could not find the Live Migration feature hidden under the cluster card menu.
 Now, users have increased awareness through a dedicated migration home in the project level side navigation.
+This new hub has increased dedicated support and guidance for self serve endeavors.

-After the 2025 implementation of the live migration UI along with multiple engineering correctness efforts, the Atlas live migration has drastically improved in success rates and in bringing a cleaner and more automated experience to users.
+The design was gradually implemented in prioritized phases.
+In mid 2025, majority of the live migration UI had gone live along with multiple engineering correctness efforts.
+By late 2025, segment tracking made it clear that Atlas live migration has drastically improved in success rates and in bringing a cleaner and more automated experience to users.

 of all Atlas live migrations are now automatically and successfully verified during the migration process.
 Users no longer have to opt in or manually verify their migrations.